nicusX/cloudfront-ab-testing/README.md

-# Server-side A/B testing with CloudFront & Lambda@Edge
+# A/B testing with CloudFront & Lambda@Edge

-Scratch code for experimenting with Lambda@Edge for implementing A/B testing on CloudFront, serving a static website from S3.
+Example code for implementing A/B testing on CloudFront using Lambda@Edge.

+Particularly, switching between different versions of content is done by the CDN, as opposed to other solutions doing it client side, or server side.
+These solutions imply either modifying the client or server code.
+Something that might be not advisable or not possible,

-**This is a WIP.
-Far from a working solution**.
+**This is not a complete solution**.

-Many parts of the solution are still manual and missing from this code.
+Setup and deploy is manual, confifiguration is hardwired in Lambda function codes.

 ## Scenario